Other programs for Bayesian estimation of phylogeny:

 fifth state.
 This link is temporary disabled?

-BEAST, written by Alexei Drummond and Andrew Rambaut, is a cross-platform program for Bayesian MCMC analysis of molecular sequences.
+A cross-platform program package written by Alexei Drummond and Andrew Rambaut for Bayesian MCMC analysis of molecular sequences.
 It is particularly good for molecular clock analyses.

-Paul Higgs is the author of Phase, designed specifically for use with RNA sequences that have a conserved secondary structure, e.g. rRNA and tRNA.
+A program written by Paul Higgs, designed specifically for use with RNA sequences that have a conserved secondary structure, e.g. rRNA and tRNA.

 Tools for use with MrBayes: